2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Breasts are made up of different types of tissue: Fibrous or connective tissue that holds the breast in place; glandular tissue, which includes lobules and ducts that produce and transport milk; and fatty tissue that fills the space between fibrous and glandular tissue and helps give breasts their size and shape.
 Breast density is a measure of how much fibrous and glandular tissue (referred to as fibroglandular tissue) there is in the breast relative to fat tissue.
 If you have higher breast density, it means that your breasts are comprised of more fibroglandular tissue compared to fat.

-According to the Centers for Disease Control, women are more likely to have dense breasts if they are pregnant or breastfeeding, take hormone replacement therapy, or have a lower body weight.
+According to the Centers for Disease Control, women are more likely to have dense breast tissue if they are pregnant or breastfeeding, take hormone replacement therapy, or have a lower body weight.

 How do I know if I have dense breast tissue?

 The determination is made by a radiologist, who reviews a mammogram and assesses the proportion of white, gray, and black areas on the image.
-Fibroglandular tissue appears white on a mammogram, so the more white there is, the denser the breasts.
+Fibroglandular tissue appears white on a mammogram, so the greater proportion of white there is on the image, the denser the breasts.
 Dense breasts cannot be detected during a physical examination because breasts that feel firm to the touch do not necessarily indicate a higher breast density.

 Why is it important to know if you have dense breasts?